saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - SSM Parameters do not support resource based policies.
 Advanced tier parameters support parameter policies
 - Symmetric keys with imported key material cannot be automatically rotated.
 Keys with AWS generated key material can be.
 - AWS KMS establishes quotas for the number of API operations requested in each second.
 This could lead to throttling of otherwise functional setup.

+### Options provided by KMS
+- Create symmetric and asymmetric keys where the key material is only ever used within the service
+- Create symmetric keys where the key material is generated and used within a custom key store under your control.
+- Import your own symmetric key for use within the service.
+- Create both symmetric and asymmetric data key pairs for local use within your applications.
+- Define which IAM users and roles can manage keys.
+- Define which IAM users and roles can use keys to encrypt and decrypt data.
+- Choose to have keys that were generated by the service to be automatically rotated on an annual basis.
+- Temporarily disable keys so they cannot be used by anyone.
+- Re-enable disabled keys.
+- Schedule the deletion of keys that you no longer use.
+- Audit the use of keys by inspecting logs in `AWS CloudTrail`.

 ## Route 53